 Kik – more than just messaging

 Kik introduced Kik “cards” in the fall of 2012, with their version 6.0 update.
-Kik cards allow you to send pictures, videos, drawings, games, and more from within the app.
-You can do this when typing a message to a Kik friend.
-Swipe the screen and to access built-in “cards” and add more choices.
+They later renamed this to Kik Browser.
+The Kik Browser is essentially a web browser integrated directly into the messaging app.
+Using the Kik Browser, you can view and send pictures, videos, drawings, games, and more from within the app.
+You can do this when typing a message to a Kik friend, or you can just access the Kik Browser at the bottom of the screen to peruse the content providers.
 Some of these include:

 - YouTube videos (Can browse, send and receive YouTube videos in the Kik app)